siteorigin/so-widgets-bundle/readme.txt

 * Dev Feature: Additional hooks and filters.

 = 1.2.1 =
-* Removed unnecessary action in customizer.
+* Removed is_customizer_preview - only available in newer versions of WordPress.

 = 1.2 =
 * Added headline widget.